 Mary Robinson: What if this present were the world’s last night?

 Mary Robinson is an Irish Independent politician who served as the seventh President of Ireland, becoming the first woman to hold this office.
-She also served as United Nations High Commissioner for Human Rights from 1997 to 2002 and a Senator for the University of Dublin from 1969 to 1989.
+She founded the Mary Robinson Foundation: Climate Justice, served as United Nations High Commissioner for Human Rights from 1997 to 2002, and was a Senator for the University of Dublin from 1969 to 1989.

 The quotation ‘What if this present were the world’s last night?’ is taken from a sonnet which is typical of John Donne’s reflections on his own mortality.
 It was a theme which concerned – one might even say preoccupied – Donne and his contemporaries.
 There were good reasons for their preoccupation with death.
 As one writer puts it ‘Death, as all of Donne’s contemporaries readily recognised, was not simply inevitable and all pervasive; it was a familiar presence in an unstable, unhygienic and disease-ridden world.’